 Posting Procedures Offenses

-Posting privileges denied for the remainder of the semester.
+Third Offense: Posting privileges denied for a semester.